rajgurung/portfolio/src/posts/big-bang-update.md

 Still, the frustration taught me something important.
 AI is not superhuman.
 It is a tool, a reflection of us.
 It works best when we bring clarity, critical thinking, and patience.
 And sometimes the best fix is not pushing harder, but stepping away, taking a break, and coming back fresh.
 That is not AI magic.
 That is human mechanics.

 So here I am, jobless but building, frustrated yet hopeful.
-I am learning to see myself not just as an engineer, but as the architect, the orchestrator, the human at the centre of it all.
+I am learning to value what I have always done: architecting solutions, orchestrating tools and people, making the judgment calls about what to build and how.
+The code is just the output.
+The thinking, the decisions, the direction - that's where the real work lives.

 And maybe that is enough for now.